cateCRO/odin-recipes/README.md

-Hei there!
+Hi there!
 This is a project where I'll be using my HTML knowledge to make a recipe website.